Most organizations that realize they’ve made a mistake in caring for, servicing, or communicating with customers, expect to correct the mistake.

 If you are not interested in participating in this study, please click here to be removed from the study list.

-As a trustee and past officer of the nonprofit, I had already completed the survey when it was originally distributed, and I hoped that the results would help the nonprofit I cared about and supported.
-I appreciated the urgency in the subject line — even though they should have suppressed my name as well as the names of all other responders.
-But I was exceedingly unhappy a short while later when another trustee forwarded me his copy of the same email, topped by the following header message:
+As a trustee and past officer of the nonprofit, I completed the survey promptly, and I hoped that the results would help the nonprofit I cared about and supported.
+But I was exceedingly unhappy a short while later when another trustee forwarded me his copy of the same email, with this note:

 Tried to take the survey.
 Link is dead.